 Director of Residence Life

-Each dormitory floor has at least three Resident Assistants who are responsible for assisting and advising students, planning activities for resident students, and enforcing dormitory rules and regulations.
-The Resident Assistants on each dormitory floor reside in rooms marked with their names and titles.
+Each dormitory floor has at least four RAs who are responsible for assisting and advising students, planning activities for resident students, and enforcing dormitory rules and regulations.
+The RAs on each dormitory floor reside in rooms marked with their names and titles.
 They have key sets to assist students who are locked out of their rooms.
 In the case of a medical problem, the Resident Assistants may accompany the student to the Health Clinic where a First Aid Kit is available.

-Students residing in the dormitory are expected to cooperate with the instructions of the Resident Assistants.
-If a Resident Assistant observes a student failing to adhere to the rules and regulations specified in this Residence Life Manual, a verbal warning and/or written incident report will be issued to the student in question.
+Students residing in the dormitory are expected to cooperate with the instructions of the RAs.
+If a RA observes a student failing to adhere to the rules and regulations specified in this Residence Life Manual, a verbal warning and/or written incident report will be issued to the student in question.
 Failure to respect the authority of the Residence Life team is considered a serious breach of the code of student conduct and will result in disciplinary action to include fines and other measures detailed in the Student Handbook.

-Students who are 17 years old or younger are on a curfew, therefore whenever they go outside campus for particular or personal reasons; they need to be back by 11:00 pm on weekdays and 12:00 am (midnight) on weekends.
+Students who are 17 years old or younger are on a curfew.
+When they leave campus for particular or personal reasons, they must return at 8 :00 p.m.
 A list of students who are minors is kept at the university’s gate for security guards to check their time of entrance.
 Security guards may also ask students to show an ID or even sign their check-in time.
 Minors may also be required to sign-in with a Resident Assistant at the hour of curfew to verify their presence on campus.

 Students, who neglect to be back on campus at the appointed time or leave after curfew time, are written up and called to a meeting with the Director of Residence Life for the first occurrence.
 Any occurrence after the first one would be considered an infraction and as such penalties apply.